jhustata/book/_build/html/_sources/aaa.md

 1. Lab2 solutions are available & lab3 has gone live!
 2. A brief [video](hw1.md) answering questions about `HW1`
 3. Session chapters `pwd`, `r(mean)`, `by`, and `program define` have all been retouched.
-3. In-person office hours to be held 10:00AM - 11:00AM Tuesdays in W2207
+4. In-person office hours to be held 10:00AM - 11:00AM Tuesdays in W2207
+5. Typo of your Lead TAs email is fixed & so you can now reach him! zjin26@jhmi.edu

 ```